 (a) The agent or, for WPCF permits, an agent or a qualified private contractor must evaluate the site of the proposed system, consider all system options, and provide a report of such evaluation.

-(b) The site evaluation report must be on a form approved by the department.
+(b) The site evaluation report must be on a form approved by DEQ.

 (c) The report must contain, at a minimum, a site diagram and observations of the following site characteristics.